 Associate Professor, History

 Rachel Berger is Associate Professor of History and Fellow of the Simone de Beauvoir Institute at Concordia.
-She is also Director of the INDI Graduate Program at the School of Graduate studies.
+She is also Associate Dean of Academic Programs and Development at the School of Graduate Studies.

 Rachel is a historian of medicine and the body in South Asia.
 In the past, she has worked on the history of Ayurvedic medicine in the context of late colonial biopolitics, Hindi-language discussions of gyneacology and reproductive medicine in interwar India, and the visual culture of consumption in the subcontinent.
 These topics are addressed in Ayurveda Made Modern: Political Histories of Indigenous Medicine in North India, 1900-1955 (Cambridge Imperial and Postcolonial Studies Series, Palgrave MacMillan, 2013).

 Her current South Asia-based research project takes up the history of food and nutrition in interwar and early post-colonial India.
 The SSHRC- and Wellcome- funded project focuses on the emergence of nutrition as a governable category in the 1920s through an examination of the political, social, cultural and economic nexus of food production, distribution, preparation and consumption.
-Set against the dual poles of interwar biopolitics and the evolution of consumption in the subcontinent, this project takes up the history of health, the evolution of governmentality, the development of popular culture and the shifting mores of Indian life in modern times.
+It takes as its primary focus the story of Vanaspati Ghee (plant-based clarified 'butter'), which reveals the challenges of an an interwar biopolitics, the evolution of consumption in the subcontinent, and the déroulement of late-imperial economics, set against the rise of popular culture and the shifting mores of Indian life in modern times.

 Rachel has long-standing scholarly and activist interests in queer lives (in theory and practice), reproductive politics, and questions of power in relation to the formalization of political and activist practices.
-Her new work on this subject, entitled "Reproductive Politics in Queer Times", centers on evolving discourses of 'choice' in neoliberal times.
+Her new work on this subject, entitled "Reproductive Politics in Queer Times", centers on evolving discourses of 'choice' in neoliberal times, and the queer world-making through Assisted Reproductive Technologies and Practices.
 This research engages ethnography, textual & cultural analysis, legal studies, and queer theory to take up questions of reproduction and coupling set against the backdrop of homonationalism and the economization of life.

 B.A.
 Concordia; M.A.
 University of Toronto; MPhil PhD University of Cambridge (Clare College)